coenm/RepoM/docs_new/script_variables_repository.generated.md

 `repository.path`

 Gets the path of the repository.
+The path is windows or linux based (depending on the running OS) and does NOT end with a (back)slash.

 ### Returns

-The path of the repository.
+The repository path.

 ## remotes